×

 Stephen Rushin

-Title/s: Associate Dean of Academic Affairs and Judge Hubert Louis Will Professor of Law
+Associate Dean for Faculty Research and Development; Judge Hubert Louis Will Professor of Law

 Professor Rushin has won multiple teaching awards, including “Professor of the Year” in 2020.
-As Associate Dean of Academic Affairs, he manages law school curriculum and develops academic policies.
 Before joining Loyola in 2017, he taught at the University of Alabama School of Law and the University of Illinois College of Law.
+Professor Rushin currently serves as the Associate Dean for Faculty Research and Development.
+He previously served as the Associate Dean of Academic Affairs from 2022 to 2024.

 BA, Texas, 2008